contentauth/c2pa-python/README.md

   # The uri provided here "thumbnail" must match an identifier in the manifest definition.
   builder.add_resource_file("thumbnail", "tests/fixtures/A_thumbnail.jpg")

-  # Or we can add the resource from a stream
+  # Or add the resource from a stream
   a_thumbnail_jpg_stream = open("tests/fixtures/A_thumbnail.jpg", "rb")
   builder.add_resource("image/jpeg", a_thumbnail_jpg_stream)